-6. Post-Investigation Procedures
+• Post Investigation

-- A. Upon conclusion of the investigation, the investigator shall issue a written report.
+- 1. Upon conclusion of the investigation, the investigator shall issue a written report.
 The report shall include a determination of whether the accused was found to have engaged in harassment, intimidation, or bullying, was found not to have engaged in harassment, intimidation, or bullying, or whether the investigation was inconclusive.
 The report shall be issued to the complainant's parents.
-A copy of the report shall also be sent to the Superintendent or his/her designee. - B. A finding of no harassment, intimidation, or bullying or inconclusive evidence shall end the investigation. - C. If harassment, intimidation, or bullying is found to have occurred, the investigator shall recommend what steps are necessary to ensure that the harassment, intimidation, or bullying is eliminated for the victim and other individuals affected by the harassment, intimidation, or bullying and to correct its effects on the complainant and others if appropriate.
+A copy of the report shall also be sent to the Superintendent or his/her designee. - 2.
+A finding of no harassment, intimidation, or bullying or inconclusive evidence shall end the investigation. - 3.
+If harassment, intimidation, or bullying is found to have occurred, the investigator shall recommend what steps are necessary to ensure that the harassment, intimidation, or bullying is eliminated for the victim and other individuals affected by the harassment, intimidation, or bullying and to correct its effects on the complainant and others if appropriate. - Retaliation is prohibited Retaliation against those who file a complaint or participate in the investigation of the complaint is prohibited.

-7. Retaliation is Prohibited

-Retaliation against those who file a complaint or participate in the investigation of the complaint is prohibited.
 Therefore, filing of a complaint or otherwise reporting harassment, intimidation, or bullying will not reflect upon the student's status, nor will it affect future employment, grades, or work assignments.
-Further, the administrator is directed to implement strategies for protecting a victim from retaliation following a report.

-8. Remedial Actions

-Verified acts of harassment, intimidation, or bullying shall result in intervention by the building principal or his/her designee that is intended to assure that the prohibition against harassment, intimidation, or bullying behavior is enforced, with the goal that any such harassment, intimidation, or bullying will end as a result.

-Harassment, intimidation, or bullying behavior can take many forms and can vary in how serious it is, and what impact it has on the targeted individual and other students.
+Further, the administrator is directed to implement strategies for protecting a victim from retaliation following a report. - Remedial Actions Verified acts of harassment, intimidation, or bullying shall result in intervention by the building principal or his/her designee that is intended to assure that the prohibition against harassment, intimidation, or bullying behavior is enforced, with the goal that any such harassment, intimidation, or bullying will end as a result.
+Intimidation, harassment, or bullying can take many forms and can vary in how serious it is, and what impact it has on the targeted individual and other students.
 Accordingly, there is no one prescribed response to verified acts of harassment, intimidation, or bullying.
-While conduct that rises to the level of "harassment, intimidation, or bullying" as defined above will generally warrant disciplinary action against the perpetrator of such harassment, intimidation, or bullying, whether and to what extent to impose disciplinary action (detention, in and out-of-school suspension, or expulsion) is a matter for the professional discretion of the building principal.

-9. Non-Disciplinary Interventions

-When verified acts of harassment, intimidation, or bullying are identified early and/or when such verified acts of harassment, intimidation, or bullying do not reasonably require a disciplinary response, students may be counseled as to the definition of harassment, intimidation, or bullying, its prohibition, and their duty to avoid any conduct that could be considered harassment, intimidation, or bullying.
+While conduct that rises to the level of "harassment, intimidation, or bullying" as defined above will generally warrant disciplinary action against the perpetrator of such harassment, intimidation, or bullying, whether and to what extent to impose disciplinary action (detention, in and out-of-school suspension, or expulsion) is a matter for the professional discretion of the building principal. - Non-Disciplinary Interventions When verified acts of harassment, intimidation, or bullying are identified early and/or when such verified acts of harassment, intimidation, or bullying do not reasonably require a disciplinary response, students may be counseled as to the definition of harassment, intimidation, or bullying.
+Its prohibition, and their duty to avoid any conduct that could be considered harassment, intimidation, or bullying.
 If a complaint arises out of conflict between students or groups of students, peer mediation may be considered.

-10. Disciplinary Interventions

-When acts of harassment, intimidation, or bullying are verified and a disciplinary response is warranted, students are subject to the full range of disciplinary consequences.
+• Disciplinary Interventions - When acts of harassment, intimidation, or bullying are verified and a disciplinary response is warranted, students are subject to the full range of disciplinary consequences.

-11. Strategies for Protecting Victims
+• Strategies for Protecting Victims

-- A. Supervise and discipline offending students fairly and consistently; - B. Provide adult supervision during recess, lunch time, bathroom breaks, and in the

-- hallways during times of transition; - C. Maintain contact with parents and guardians of all involved parties; - D. Provide counseling for the victim if assessed that it is needed; - E. Inform school personnel of the incident and instruct them to monitor the victim and the offending party for indications of harassing, intimidating, and bullying behavior.
-Personnel are to intervene when prohibited behaviors are witnessed; - F. Check with the victim to ensure that there has been no further incidents of harassment/intimidation/bullying or retaliation from the offender or other parties.
+- Supervise and discipline offending students fairly and consistently; - Provide adult supervision during recess, lunch time, bathroom breaks, and in the hallways during time of transition; - Maintain contact with parents and guardians of all involved parties; - Provide counseling for the victim if assessed that it is needed; - Inform school personnel of the incident and instruct them to monitor the victim and the offending party for indications of harassing, intimidating, and bullying behavior.
+Personnel are to intervene when prohibited behaviors are witnessed; - Check with the victim to ensure that there has been no further incidents of harassment, intimidation, or bullying or retaliation from the offender or other parties.